rockerBOO/awesome-neovim/README.md

 - [4e554c4c/darkman.nvim](https://github.com/4e554c4c/darkman.nvim) - Follow the system dark-mode setting on Linux.
 - [f-person/auto-dark-mode.nvim](https://github.com/f-person/auto-dark-mode.nvim) - Follow the system appearance on macOS.
 - [zaldih/themery.nvim](https://github.com/zaldih/themery.nvim) - A new way to change the colorscheme on the fly like in vscode.
 - [linrongbin16/colorbox.nvim](https://github.com/linrongbin16/colorbox.nvim) - Load all the ultra colorschemes into your Neovim player!
-It collects all the most popular colorschemes, installs them, and allows you to play them with multiple playback settings.
 - [CWood-sdf/pineapple](https://github.com/CWood-sdf/pineapple) - Install any colorscheme in your config without leaving your terminal.
 Collects every colorscheme on the internet and allows you to preview them all before installing.

 ## Bars and Lines